JovonLim/capstone/README.md

 1. Navigate to the project directory by running the command `cd capstone/` in the folder where you placed the downloaded folder.

-2. Run the command `pip install -r requirements.txt` to install the neccessary python dependencies to run the web application.
+2. Run the command `pip install -r requirements.txt` to install the neccessary python packages to run the web application.

 3. Navigate to the frontend directory by running the command `cd frontend/`.